Coddiction-101/AiDump/README.md

 16. Cloud Computing Models ( Just explain the public , private and hybrid cloud )
 17. Explain the Cloud Federation
+18. Who is the Cloud Broker or Agent